rmdhirr/gemini-quizify/README.md

 ## **How It Works**

-**Quizify** uses a combination of AI models and machine learning technologies offered by **Google Vertex AI** to turn PDFs into interactive multiple-choice quizzes.
+**PDF Quizify** uses a combination of AI models and machine learning technologies offered by **Google Vertex AI** to turn PDFs into interactive multiple-choice quizzes.
 Here’s a detailed breakdown:

 1. **Document Ingestion**:
    - Users upload PDFs through the **Streamlit** interface.